Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Should I cancel my home insurance?

-However, some lenders like Fannie Mae and Freddie Mac are working out special plans for mortgage payments or offering forbearance for homeowners in financial distress.
-This option may not affect your requirement to keep home insurance, but it can take some pressure off home-related expenses.
-Call your lender to see what financial relief options it may be offering during this time.
+However, some lenders like Fannie Mae and Freddie Mac are working out special plans for mortgage payments or forbearance if you’re in financial distress.
+This option may not affect your home insurance requirement, but it can take some pressure off home-related expenses.
+Call your lender to see what financial relief options it offers during this time.